-You want a super-crispy, perfectly golden sweet potato fries?
-No limp fries here.
-An apple cider bath is the best way to get crazy good flavor and crunch on your sweet potato fries. #LowFODMAP
+Apple Cider Marinated Sweet Potato Fries means no limp fries here.
+An apple cider bath is the best way to get crazy good flavor – and crispy sweet potato fries.

 I’ll admit, I don’t really understand the food science of how apple cider makes these baked fries so crunchy on the outside.
 But, the crunch-factor is seriously close to what happens when you fry them to a crisp in oil!